storj/docs/app/(blog)/blog/two-mul-or-not-two-mul/page.md

 the internal details of cores can vary wildly.
 See more details in [Optimizing C++ by Agner Fog](https://www.agner.org/optimize/optimizing_cpp.pdf).

-I didn't measure exactly which execution units were overwhelmed and which ones;
+I didn't measure exactly which execution units were overwhelmed and which ones weren't;
 either way -- we got a performance improvement.

 ## Back to the original plan